MuhtasimTanmoy/notebook/systems/misc.md

 - Differential dataflow programming model.
 - Amazon Coretto
     - Amazon distribution of JDK.
-Faster then native one.
+Faster then native one
 - Physical vs Logical Cores
     - Physical cores are number of physical cores, actual hardware components.
     - Logical cores are the number of physical cores times the number of threads that can run on each core through the use of hyperthreading.